-Vineyard Cincinnati is the name given to one non-denominational multisite church that meets in five locations in and around the Cincinnati metro area.
+Vineyard Cincinnati Church is the name given to one non-denominational multisite church that meets in five locations in and around the Cincinnati metro area.
 Each campus location has the same mission and message, but they meet in their own neighborhoods and serve the people there.

-Because of this continued growth, Vineyard’s leadership team began to feel the need to enhance and improve its 30-year-old facility.
+Because of continued growth, Vineyard’s leadership team began to feel the need to enhance and improve its 30-year-old facility.
 And changes were needed.

 Without any significant updates since the 1990s, Vineyard Cincinnati’s space no longer reflected the church’s vibrancy.
 Initially, church leaders wanted to invest in a larger connecting space leading into the auditorium.
 Garry Shirk, the church’s executive pastor of operations, helped encourage a different tack.
 They decided to focus on making entry points more welcoming and conducive for ministry, an investment that aligns with the church’s unique culture and calling.